The History of Kryptonite

 The Adventures of Superman radio series introduced kryptonite in "The Meteor from Krypton," first broadcast June 3–11, 1943.
 The seven-part storyline was written and directed by George Lowther.
 At the Metropolis Museum, Dr. John Whistler identified kryptonite based on previous observations of Krypton's destruction.
 The museum specimen was discovered on the Sheehan farm.

-The metal "glowed like a green diamond" and weakened Superman within ten feet.
-The meteorite caused Superman to see visions of Krypton and his parents, Jor-el and Lara.
+The meteor "glowed like a green diamond" and weakened Superman within ten feet.
+The meteorite caused Superman to see visions of Krypton and his parents.
 "I know now, for the first time, who I really am, where I came from."
-The radio series established lead as the only substance that shields the deadly kryptonite radiation.
+Dr. Whistler promises to keep the Kryptonite secure in a private vault.

 Kryptonite, Superman: Chapter 4, Man of Steel (1948)